max3-2/pybudgetbook/README.md

   and also for some types of identification where a logo is matched.
 - Try to apply a lateral Crop fairly close at the receipt borders.
 Rotate to have the text horizontal.

+If this all does not work, use some other extractors and use pdf

 ### Grouping
 Categrorizing searches language specific (currently only german) dicts which